This page was last updated on 20 September, 2021.

 Entry to Papua New Guinea is subject to written exemption from the Controller, and approved travelers must test negative for COVID-19 within 7 days prior to arrival.

 International visitors can apply for the exemption by emailing [email protected]

 All arrivals must self-isolate in a government approved hotel for 14 days.

 Gatherings of more than 10 people are banned.

-Officials will restrict retail operations to 7 AM- 8 PM daily; restaurants and service station hours to 7 AM- 10 PM.
+Officials have eased limits on operating hours for most businesses.
 Restaurant owners must also submit seating area and compliance plans to provincial officials to maintain operations.

 Officials will continue to limit capacity to 15 people on 25-30-seat public transport vehicles nationally.
 Other public transport, including vessels, can operate at five fewer passengers than capacity; taxis can only carry two customers.